snipercup/CataX/FeatureList.md

 # Feature list

-This is an extended and detailed list of features for the dimensionfall game.
+This is an extended and detailed list of features for the Dimensionfall game.
 These features are implemented unless a note says otherwise.

-### Combat:
+### Combat
 Ranged and melee combat are currently implemented.
 - One-handed weapons can be dual-wielded, while two-handed weapons will occupy both slots.
 - Load and unload guns and magazines.